Ashur-D/pc-collection/README.md

 # Personal Windows 11 Guide

 > [!IMPORTANT]
-> This guide will be updated whenever I make significant changes to settings.
-I am not liable for any damage that may occur to your system; these steps worked for me without issue, but results may vary depending on your system.
+> I am not liable for any damage that may occur to your system; these steps worked for me without issue, but results may vary depending on your system.
 Additionally, any configuration files for a program will be located in the file tree.
 I also want to add, I have tried many optimizations and over the years I came to the conclusion that over-doing it will break your system, its better to keep it simple.

 anything I use will have an indication - ❤️